Yukics/Restaurants_MorellAlejo/README.md

 ## Stages

-1. Define restaurant class and create web template
+1. Define restaurant class and create web template as well as the functions needed to compile the web.
+2. Connect the web to a database
+3. Set Login and user interactions

+## Requirements

++ Docker installed and basic knowledge

 ## Installation